end-9214/cyfuture_demo/README.md

-Hi all to the team fotr this hackathon!!
+Hi all to the team for this hackathon!!